mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Some examples of underwater scenes I painted with Paper by FiftyThree using Pencil and Blend.</figcaption>
 </figure>

-Similar to the reflections effect you'll want to determine what will be in and out of focus.
+Similar to the reflection effect you'll want to determine what will be in and out of focus.
 In this case everything behind the scuba diver will be blurry so that's what we will paint first.

 Using the watercolor brush you'll want to lay down a base color and then start layering objects on top of that.
 Feel free to use the pencil, ink pens, or marker tools to draw the rest of the background.